High-fibre foods and diet

 Eat a mix of different foods

-There are two types of fibre — soluble fibre, insoluble fibre — and they are found in different foods.
+There are 2 types of fibre — soluble fibre and insoluble fibre — and they are found in different foods.
 Resistant starch, while not thought of as a type of fibre, acts in a similar way to fibre.
 Because they have different health benefits, it’s important to include all 3 in your diet.